datacarpentry/image-processing/_episodes/09-contours.md

 ellipses) with a better fit by using other OpenCV methods.

 One application for bounding boxes is to use them to crop objects from an image.
-So that we can use the simple `cv2.boundingRect()` method to find our bounding boxes, let us use another dice image; this one will have dice that are more carefully aligned.
+So that we can use the simple `cv2.boundingRect()` function to find our bounding boxes, let us use another dice image; this one will have dice that are more carefully aligned.